crankmanser/sphec-meter/Project_Manifest.md

 ## Current Task (What We Are Doing)

-* **Session Complete.** We have successfully created and validated the `FilterManager`.
-The system is ready for the next stage of development.
+* **Session Complete.** We have successfully implemented and validated the entire back-end calibration engine.
+The system is now ready for UI development.